Our School

 When is the surgery open?

-The surgery is open between 8am and 5pm, weekdays during term-time.
+The surgery is open between 8am – 5.30pm Monday-Thursday and 8am – 4.30pm on Fridays during term-time.
 Outside of these hours, staff who are trained first-aiders are able to give emergency first aid to someone who is injured or becomes ill at school.

 Who can see the school nurse?